News Release — May 27, 2009

-More than 50 Fellowships Awarded By the Harry Ransom Center
+More than 50 Research Fellowships Awarded by the Harry Ransom Center

-The Harry Ransom Humanities Research Center at The University of Texas at Austin has awarded more than 50 research fellowships for 2008-09.
-These fellowships support research projects requiring substantial use of the Center's collections of manuscripts, rare books, film, photography, art and performing arts materials.
+The Harry Ransom Center, a humanities research library and museum at The University of Texas at Austin, has awarded more than 50 research fellowships for 2009-10.
+These fellowships support research projects in the humanities that require substantial use of the Center's collections of manuscripts, rare books, film, photography, art and performing arts materials.

 "Support of scholarly research is one of the primary goals of the Ransom Center," said Director Thomas F. Staley.
 "With what has become one of the largest fellowship programs of its kind, we encourage scholars from around the world to make new discoveries about the writers and artists who have shaped our culture."

-The fellowships range from one to four months in duration, with stipends of $3,000 per month.
-Separate travel stipends and dissertation fellowships were also awarded.
+The fellowships range from one to three months in duration, with funds of $3,000 per month.
+Travel stipends and dissertation fellowships are also awarded.

-All fellows, with the exception of those selected for dissertation fellowships, are post-doctorates or possess an equivalent terminal degree or a substantial record of scholarly achievement.
+All fellows, with the exception of those selected for dissertation fellowships, are post-doctorates or independent scholars with a substantial record of scholarly achievement.

 A list of recipients, their affiliation and their research topics can be found online.